-- (27) "Emission standard" and "emission limitation" means a requirement established under the Federal Clean Air Act or chapter 70.94 RCW which limits the quantity, rate, or concentration of emissions of air contaminants on a continuous basis, including any requirement relating to the operation or maintenance of a source to assure continuous emission reduction and any design, equipment, work practice, or operational standard adopted under the Federal Clean Air Act or chapter 70.94 RCW. - (30) "Excess emissions" means emissions of an air pollutant in excess of any applicable emission standard. - "Hog fuel boiler" means device, furnace, or boiler using wood or wood wastes for fuel for the primary purpose of producing hot water or steam by heat transfer. - "Industrial furnace" means enclosed devices that are integral components of manufacturing processes and that use thermal treatment to accomplish recovery of materials or energy as defined in 40 CFR 260.10. - "Shutdown" means, generally, the cessation of operation of a source for any reason. - "Startup" means, generally, the setting in operation of a stationary source or emissions unit for any reason. - "Useful thermal energy" means energy (steam or hot water) that meets the minimum operating temperature, flow, and/or pressure required by any energy use system that uses energy provided by the affected boiler. - "Wigwam and silo burners" means ...
+- (27) "Emission standard" and "emission limitation" and "emission limit" means a requirement established under the frederal Clean Air Act or chapter 70.94 RCW which limits the quantity, rate, or concentration of emissions of air contaminants on a continuous basis, including any requirement relating to the operation or maintenance of a source to assure continuous emission reduction and any design, equipment, work practice, or operational standard adopted under the Frederal Clean Air Act or chapter 70.94 RCW. - (30) "Excess emissions" means emissions of an air pollutant in excess of any applicable emission standard. - "Hog fuel" means an unrefined mix of wood or wood waste. - "Hog fuel boiler" means device, furnace, or boiler using wood or wood wastes for fuel for the primary purpose of producing hot water or steam by heat transfer. - "Industrial furnace" means enclosed devices that are integral components of manufacturing processes and that use thermal treatment to accomplish recovery of materials or energy as defined in 40 CFR 260.10. - "Mode of operation" means a short-term operating condition of an emission unit with a specific beginning and end. - "Shutdown" means, generally, the cessation of operation of a stationary source for any reason. - "Startup" means, generally, the setting in operation of a stationary source or emissions unit for any reason.

+"Useful thermal energy" means energy (steam or hot water) that meets the minimum operating temperature, flow, and/or pressure required by any system that uses energy provided by the affected boiler.